 Parents may mistake night terrors for a bad nightmare experience, but they are actually two different things.
 Nightmares occur during the specific stage of sleep known as REM, the part of the sleep cycle where dreams occur.
 Night terrors occur during the very deep, non-REM sleep stage.

 There's typically no dream at all involved in night terrors.
 Sleep experts believe night terrors are actually a fear reaction that happens as children move from one sleep phase into another.

-Some children sleep through night terrors without waking at all, even if their eyes are open!
-Unless they’re made aware of it, many children never know they’re experiencing night terrors.
+Some children sleep through night terrors without waking at all, even if their eyes are open.
+Unless they're made aware of it, many children never know they're experiencing night terrors.

 Keeping your child on a regular sleep schedule may help reduce the occurrence of night terrors.
-Chinese medicine can help distinguish any subtle underlying imbalances that may be contributing to the episodes.

 My personal favorite solution for night terrors is a flower essence blend like this one.
 Flower essences work much in the same way as homeopathy.
 They are an energetic medicine, and as such, can influence healing, but they do not do harm in the body.

 I use this remedy before bed, when frequent waking has been occurring – or even during a night terror, once my kid is calm enough to take the supplement with ease.

 What are your top tips on how to cope with night terrors?